Muha0644/kadaif/README.md

 # License
 This code is licensed under GPL 3.0, that means you can do whatever you want with it, modify it, distibute it, you can even use it for commercial purposes.
 The only thing you can't do is sublicense it, I.E. use a license other than GPL 3.0.

 You have to include a copy of the [GPL 3.0 license](https://github.com/Muha0644/kadaif/blob/master/LICENSE) in any code that derives from this code.
-You also _have_ to include install instructions and a list of all significant changes as well as a reference to the original code (basically just use git and you should be fine).
+You also _have_ to include install instructions and a list of all significant changes as well as a reference to the original code (basically just use git and you should be fine).<br><br>

 # Contributing
 If you want to add a feature or fix a bug, just fork this repo, fix it, and submit a pull request.
-Your name will be added in the credits.
+Your name will be added in the credits.<br>
+I recommed using QtCreator, because thats what I used, and also because it's just got everything you need.
+It's a great C++ IDE in general, and working with Qt is less painful using it.
 <br><br>

 # Credits
 * muha0644
 * monkebanana8
 * bog1sart